 5 key things to look for in a drug discovery CRO partnership

 In today’s world of collaborative drug discovery, where in-house science is regularly combined with CRO expertise, it’s really important to choose the right partners.
-We asked Sygnature’s Director of Oncology Drug Discovery, Dr Allan Jordan, to share his thoughts on this topic based on his extensive experience from key roles at various biotechs and most recently prior to joining us he was Head of Chemistry at the Cancer Research UK Manchester Institute.
+We asked Sygnature’s Director of Oncology Drug Discovery, Dr Allan Jordan, to share his thoughts on this topic based on his extensive experience from key roles at various biotechs and as Head of Chemistry at the Cancer Research UK Manchester Institute.

 3. Quality, integrated science

 The best CROs will have an experienced, imaginative team of scientists, full of bright ideas about what might work and what is less likely to succeed.
 They invest in staff training, development, and capabilities.
 They don’t assign newly qualified or inexperienced staff straight into key roles on projects before they have sufficient experience.

 Teams with a wide range of experience among the scientists tend to come up with many more good ideas.
 Again, a culture of openness and rigour is far more valuable to the project team than siloed thinking.
 But alongside high quality and well-trained staff, equally important is the continued implementation and development of the latest scientific technologies and thinking to support research at the cutting edge of drug discovery.

 It is no good generating data if they cannot be easily accessed.
 A non-searchable pdf file may communicate results, but it would be far more useful if those results could be indexed and searched more effectively, both now and in the future.